stellar/new-docs/README.md

     possible that one of these will ship a change that mandates a more modern version in the future.
 - `yarn`
-- If your local build environment is arm64, such as on newer Apple M1 Macs, then use brew to pre-install libvips which is a native `sharp` dependency and needs to be the arm64 version, it wasn't getting resolved to correct arch/platform version through yarn install alone: `brew install vips`

 Some of the dependencies are considered "legacy", so run `npm install --legacy-peer-deps` to bypass errors.